Hazard Insurance: A Complete Guide For Homeowners

-If you’re relatively new to the world of homeownership, you may have come across a few terms that you didn’t quite understand.
-Moreover, you may have encountered concepts that sounded similar but actually serve completely different purposes.
+If you’re relatively new to the world of homeownership, you may have come across a few terms that you don’t quite understand.
+Moreover, you may have encountered concepts that sound similar but that actually serve completely different purposes.

 Let’s take a closer look at the difference between hazard and homeowners insurance and how you know you’re getting the right insurance policy to cover you in an emergency.